 Where Can I Buy Freeze-Dried Strawberries?

-They’re more commonly found than you think.
 I always find freeze-dried strawberries in my regular grocery store in the dried fruit aisle.
-Wegmans, Giant, Trader Joe’s, Whole Foods, Amazon, and Target each carry them.
+Trader Joe’s, Whole Foods, Target, and Amazon all carry them.

 - Vanilla Cupcakes